Chain-of-Thought (CoT)

 - Zero-shot CoT: "Think step by step."
 No examples needed.
 Works well on modern frontier models.

 - Few-shot CoT: Provide 3-8 solved examples showing the reasoning process.
-Higher quality but more tokens and prompting effort.
+Higher quality but requires more tokens and prompting effort.

 Related terms